-PlayerMaker does all of those things.
-A lightweight motion sensor which straps to the back of a boot, the device is not only a quick and cost-effective way for clubs to track their players’ movements and actions, it also provides insights not currently available from any other technology.
+Playermaker does all of those things.
+A lightweight motion sensor that straps to the back of a boot, the device is not only a quick and cost-effective way for clubs to track their players’ movements and actions, it also provides insights not currently available from any other technology.

 A coach can view the average release time for every player, how much one-touch possession they have and the percentage of times they use each foot, helping raise their awareness of any technical weaknesses.
 As the name of the product suggests, this can be particularly useful at academy level.

 “When you talk about Under-12s, for example, being able to see their dominant and non-dominant leg usage is significant,” Yuval Odem, Playermaker’s chief operating officer, says.

 “You can fix a player in the first team with a non-dominant foot, but when they are younger it’s crucial to their development.”

 The Playermaker sensor’s algorithm was “trained to play football” by a group of around 80 players who used the device for a year and is able to recognise the difference between similar ball-player movements such as passes and kicks, allowing it to provide the most accurate information.

 But it does not just provide technical insights.

 It also collects physical data like distance covered, top speed and number of sprints, ordinarily collected by GPS systems, and intriguingly, provides tactical insights such as how long it takes a team to regain possession and each player’s passing network.